Welcome to The

 In the early 80's, John, after being retired again, was approached by George Poole and John St. Clair to sing with The Sultans, until they broke up in 2007.

-George Poole, again, pulled John out of retirement and he is now singing with The Doo Wop All Stars, which he feels is the best vocal group that he has ever worked with.
+George Poole, again, pulled John out of retirement and he is now singing with The Doo Wops, which he feels is the best vocal group that he has ever worked with.

 Come dance the night away and celebrate with your friends at the Moose Lodge